anonymous-ld/large-data-optimization/README.md

 ---

 ## 📝 About the research
-Our forthcoming paper (accepted to IEEE INFOCOM 2025) investigates why ROS 2’s default DDS parameters under-perform over 802.11ac networks and proposes a lightweight remedy that:
+Our forthcoming paper (accepted to IEEE INFOCOM 2025) investigates why ROS 2's default DDS parameters under-perform over 802.11ac networks and proposes a lightweight remedy that:

 1. **Prevents IP fragmentation** by capping UDP payloads to 1472 bytes.
 2. **Decouples control traffic** from data to avoid bursty retransmissions.
-3. **Bounds writer history** so a reconnect doesn’t unleash a flood of stale samples.
+3. **Bounds writer history** so a reconnect doesn't unleash a flood of stale samples.
 4. **Maintains end-to-end reliability** without touching core Fast DDS code.

 In 50 Mbps Wi-Fi tests with 4 AMRs streaming 1 MB images, the tuned profiles **cut average latency by 41 %** and **reduced jitter by 34 %** while preserving 100 % delivery ratio.

-A full methodological breakdown—experimental setup, analytical model, and ablation studies—appears in the paper’s §IV (Methods) and §V (Results).
+A full methodological breakdown—experimental setup, analytical model, and ablation studies—appears in the paper's §IV (Methods) and §V (Results).

 ---